Top 10 eCommerce Platforms in Canada in 2026

 Solid customer support and predictable pricing for Canadian small businesses

 Square Online shines when you already use Square POS in-store.
 It connects the till and the online store so that stock, pricing, and online payments stay aligned without heavy setup.
+For hybrid retailers managing both physical and digital channels, understanding ecommerce fulfillment workflows is essential to avoiding stockouts and delivery delays.

 Key features